hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 idea, by rote, by repetition, should be driven even into the nerves.

-Or, first begin with Dvaitism that is in your consciousness; second stage, Vishishtâdvaitism — "I in you, you in me, and all is God."
+Or, first begin with Dvaitism that is in your consciousness; second stage, Vishishtādvaitism — "I in you, you in me, and all is God."
 This is the teaching of Christ.

 The highest Advaitism cannot be brought down to practical life.